dividedbyzeroco/warp-server/readme.md

 ## Functions

-Oftentimes, there might be cases when you may need to provide a custom endpoint or webhook for your application that surpasses the capabilities of the standard Object API.
-In these scenarios, you may opt to use `Warp Functions`.
+Oftentimes, there might be cases when the Object API may not be enough for your app requirements.
+In these cases, you may opt to use `Functions`.

 `Functions` allow you to set up custom API's to suit your app's growing needs.